smussenden/20_fall_data_journalism/instructor_notes/02_instructor_notes.md

 Go to GitHub desktop and pull > comitt changes > push origin Open R studio
 Open In_class_02.Rmd
 Two options here.
 If you have a big enough screen, you can switch back and forth and run code as I go.
 IF NOT, just watch me and there will be time at the end to do it on your own.
+At the end, I'll send you to breakdout rooms to work together